altayaydemir/altay-dot-wtf/data/articles/dear-state.md

 type State<T> = LoadingState | SuccessState<T> | FailureState
 ```

-By revisiting our state design, we made all of these questions irrelevant.
+By revisiting our state design, we made all these questions irrelevant.

 - ~~Why can our state have an error while loading is `true`?~~
 - ~~Why does our state have `data=[]` while loading is `true`?~~